Zao (American band): The second era (1998–2002)

-Once the band returned from tour, they traveled to the studio to record Zao's fifth album titled (Self-Titled), with Weydant coming by for a few days to contribute his lyrics and vocals.
-By this point, Weydant returned to the band with Darst being replaced.
+Once the band returned from tour, they traveled to the studio to record Zao's fifth album titled Self-Titled, with Weyandt coming by for a few days to contribute his lyrics and vocals.
+By this point, Weyandt returned to the band with Darst being replaced.
 The album is notable for Smith's dark pop interludes, the V-Drum sound and the song "Five Year Winter", which remains a signature Zao song.
 When the band traveled to the studio at Barry Poynter, the band had only written two songs by the time they arrived.
 "Five Year Winter" had been written on the car ride down to the studio, which was in Little Rock, Arkansas.
 Only Mellinger and Smith wrote and recorded the material.
 In hindsight, Mellinger expressed that he wishes he could re-record the album with live drums and change other small things.
 The initial title for the album was Alive Is Dead, but due to The Juliana Theory's Emotion is Dead being released, they did not want to give the impression they were copying them.
 Corey Darst replaced Weyandt for the majority of the touring in support of the album, with Horner returning, and second guitarist Matt Auxier joining up.
 Darst never appeared on a Zao album although this version of the group (Darst, Smith, Mellinger and Horner) did cut a three-song demo during a Seattle tour stop.
 The group talked about signing with either Sanctuary or Century Media Records, but Zao "broke up" on stage at a December 2001 show in Pittsburgh (later documented on their DVD).
-They were to embark on a tour with The Juliana Theory and Weyandt had joined Darst onstage as a special guest, but an incapacitated Jesse Smith couldn't make it through the show and long-brewing tensions boiled over.
+They were to embark on a tour with The Juliana Theory and Weyandt had joined Darst onstage as a special guest, but an incapacitated Jesse Smith could not make it through the show and long-brewing tensions boiled over.